Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 |image18|

-Torque limiter specifications
+MS Torque Limiter specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The torque limiter model is 160.1 from SIAM RINGSPAM (see instruction
+The MS Torque Limiter model is 160.1 from SIAM RINGSPAM (see instruction
 manual in appendix 4.

 The torque adjustments are the following :